 The essence of relationship marketing is a personal or emotional connection to a brand (business or company).
-This connection is centered on trust that is created through the consistent delivery of a product or service that meets or exceeds customer expectations.
+This connection is centred on the trust created through consistently delivering a product or service that meets or exceeds customer expectations.

-For most network marketers this term is probably familiar.
-From the beginning, a relationship marketing emphasis meant brands were recognizing the need to move beyond a series of solely, sales.
-Because here’s the deal – ask yourself this;
+For most of you, this term is probably pretty familiar.
+But, from the beginning, a relationship marketing emphasis meant brands recognized the need to move beyond a series of just sales.

-Perhaps it was a direct sales consultant because you needed to melts for your warmers – did you seek out someone you already knew?
+Perhaps it was someone online because you needed melts for your candle warmers – did you seek out someone you already knew?
 Take a recommendation from a Facebook Post you may have put up?
-Or did you simply go to the website and pick someone random?
+Or did you go to the website and pick someone random?

-How about the grocery store.
-You shop there weekly – no line ups, three cashiers open.
+How about the grocery store?
+You shop there weekly – no lineups, three cashiers open.
 Do you choose the one who moves the quickest and packs your bags the way you like?
-Or do you just go to the closest one?
+Or do you go to the closest one?

-Let’s talk about the hairdresser for a moment.
+Let’s talk about your barber or hairdresser for a moment.
 Do you visit the same one over and over?
-Or do you just go wherever you can?
-Does your hairdresser know all about your family, your children, your pets and your last vacation?
+Or, do you go wherever you can?
+Does your hairdresser know all about your family, children, pets, and last vacation?

-When a business, in this case you, implements an effective relationship marketing strategy, it becomes more profitable—since the focus shifts from constantly trying to acquire new customers to understanding more about the behaviors, wants, and needs of existing customers and markets.
+When a business, in this case, you, implements an effective relationship marketing strategy, it becomes more profitable—since the focus shifts from constantly trying to acquire new customers to understand more about the behaviors, wants, and needs of existing customers and markets.

-Through relationship marketing a network marketer or direct sales consultant aims at making a relationship or comfort zone with a prospect that doesn’t aim at a one off sales.
+Through relationship marketing, a network marketer aims to create a relationship or comfort zone with a prospect that doesn’t seek a ‘one-off sale.’